Code-Institute-Submissions/lonneke-dev-ms2/README.md

 -   [Transparent Text](https://codepen.io/AdamGrayson/pen/VPMzoW): For the background effect on most of the titles.

-### Content

--   All audio is downloaded with a youtube converter and I don't own any of it.

--   All other content is written by the developer (me).

 ### Media

 -   The background image was retrieved from a free sample at [dribble.com](https://dribbble.com/shots/1576433-16-Free-Blurry-Backgrounds).

+-   All audio is downloaded with this [youtube converter](https://ytmp3.cc/en13/), all of the audio is not owned by me.

 ### Acknowledgements